 For all students who have experienced violence and abuse, or any other form of unacceptable behaviour, we want to offer you practical guidance and support.
 If you are comfortable enough to do so, you can choose to disclose what happened using our disclosure response tool – either anonymously or or by identifying yourself.
 Identified disclosure will be responded to directly, whereas anonymous disclosures are used to identify patterns of violence and abuse on campus.
-Read more about anonymous and identified disclosures here.

 Be assured – every disclosure is taken seriously and blame is not attributed to any survivor.
 Our specialist trained disclosure response team members are here to listen to you, believe you and provide you with practical advice.

-Get medical attention…
+Receive medical attention…